cheqd/product-docs/tutorials/did-operations/create-a-did.md

 1. If you are using testnet, you can top-up your testnet balance using our [testnet faucet](https://testnet-faucet.cheqd.io/).
 2. You can also configure your Keplr wallet to [support cheqd testnet using the instructions here](https://docs.cheqd.io/identity/guides/software-development-kits-sdks/veramo-sdk-for-cheqd/setup-cli#2.5.-add-cheqd-testnet-to-your-keplr-wallet).&#x20;
 3. If you are using mainnet, you can [purchase CHEQ tokens here](https://cheqd.io/buy).
-4. Check out our [troubleshooting guide for DID Operations ](did-operations-troubleshooting.md)to see common errors and fixes.
+4. Check out our [troubleshooting guide for DID Operations](did-operations-troubleshooting.md)to see common errors and fixes.